Lispl-Wicht/Portaclish/emacs-sbcl-windows.md

    your case).

 4. **Enter that directory**, and click the **file** ```emacs``` with the **right** mouse button.
-Choose "pin to the taskbar", and an starter icon is added to the very taskbar.
+Choose "pin to the taskbar", and a starter icon is added to the very taskbar.

 5. Now, start *Emacs* for the first time.